 Unlike trauma education programmes that focus on prehospital and ED resuscitation, the PCAR course was specifically designed to give nurses and AHPs the foundational, evidence-based information and critical thinking skills necessary to care for injured children BEYOND the resuscitative phase, in emergency, theatre, critical care, ward, and rehab settings.
 Using a case-based format, learners follow trauma patients across their care continuum, from admission through discharge.

-PCAR covers a wide range of pathophysiologic and patient care concepts and is designed to be a broad, core-level programme, rather than an advanced or specialty-specific course.
-Although nurses are PCAR’s largest audience, the information contained in this programme has proven useful to physiotherapists, paramedics, social workers, dieticians, occupational therapists, speech and language pathologists, and others who interact with the hospitalised trauma patient.
+PCAR covers a wide range of pathophysiologic and clinical concepts, and is designed to be a broad, core-level programme, rather than an advanced or speciality-specific course.
+Although nurses are PCAR's largest audience, the information contained in this programme is relevant to physiotherapists, paramedics, social workers, occupational therapists, and others who interact with injured, hospitalised children.

 An introduction to basic topics relevant to the care of the hospitalised paediatric trauma patient:

-Learners participate in interactive expanding case scenarios that address the care of hospitalised paediatric patients with injuries to specific body systems.
+Learners engage in expanding case scenarios that address the care of hospitalised paediatric patients with injuries to major body systems.
 Each module introduces specific trauma care concepts including pathophysiology, patient assessment, and complications.
-Surgical, medical, and nursing management options and outcome criteria are introduced while analysing cases of children with:
+Surgical, therapeutic, and nursing management options and outcome criteria are introduced while analysing children with:

 By the end of the course, participants will be able to: